MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_10-Implement_Data_Protection.md

 1. Close the **Security Settings** blade and, back on the **az104-10-rsv1** Recovery Services vault blade, click **Overview**.

-1. Navigate back to the az104-10-rsv1 Recovery Services vault blade, in the Protected items section, click Backup items, and then click the Azure virtual machines entry and select the **az104-10-vm0** view details link, on Backup Item blade and click **Undelete**.
+1. Navigate back to the az104-10-rsv1 Recovery Services vault blade, in the Protected items section, click Backup items, and then click the Azure virtual machines entry and select View details for  **az104-10-vm0** on Backup Item blade and click **Undelete**.

 1. On the **Undelete az104-10-vm0** blade, click **Undelete**.